dontcry2013/blog/source/_posts/nginx.md

 ---
 # Config Nginx as Load Balancer

 The entrance url is `http://192.168.1.108:8080/moodle`, with two servers behind, both open port 80 to accept incoming requests.
+This is an test environment, do not worry about the path behind the IP and port, because in production environment, DNS and **`server_name`**  will solve the domain name and path.

 Nginx config script lists below: